 I went in to the office, sat down and began talking to the Bishop.
 Over the next hour, there were a lot of tears and embarrassment, but I answered everything to the best of my ability.
 The questions started simply enough…basic things like was I aware of the law of chastity and the covenants I’d made in the temple?
 Was I remorseful for committing adultery?
 What would stop me from doing it again?
 Was my affair partner a member of the church?
 (He was not.)
 I had no problem answering these things.
 In my opinion, they were necessary.

 It went much further than that though.
-This Bishop asked about frequency, number of partners, wanted to know if I’d had threesomes, foursomes, if we’d included women, had we watched pornography and if so what kind?
+This Bishop asked about the frequency of sexual encounters with this partner, my total number of partners, wanted to know if I’d had threesomes, foursomes, if we’d included women, had we watched pornography and if so what kind?
 Was I on top when we were having intercourse?
 Was that at my preference or my partners?
 Did we engage in “rough sex”, including bondage and domination?
 Did we mutually masturbate one another?
 Did we participate in oral?
 How many times?
 Anal?
 How many times?
 Did I have a preference?
 Where did we meet?
 Hotels?
 Outdoors?
 Did I experience multiple orgasms?
 Did my partner?
 What happened in the session where my daughter was conceived?

 And on and on and on for over an hour.

-Now I want to point out that my husband and I had a very full life prior to becoming adult members in the church and so the topics of his questions didn’t make me google what he meant by any of it.
-I knew everything he was asking and in all honesty was a little shocked that HE even knew what half the stuff was he was asking about.
+Now I want to point out that my husband and I had a very full life prior to becoming adult members in the church and so I wasn’t unsure of anything he had asked.
+In all honesty, I was a little shocked that HE even knew what half the stuff was he was asking about.
 I couldn’t really understand the reason for about 95% of them.
 I began to get incredibly frustrated and finally snapped.
 I asked the Bishop point blank, “What does it matter if I got on all fours and barked like a dog?
 Are you aware of voyeurism?
 Because that is EXACTLY what this sounds and feels like and I’m not answering anything else.
 What do I do as far as repentance?”

 He told me then that he wasn’t trying to upset me, just determine the severity.
 The severity of the “offense” wasn’t in question-my husband knew I’d had an affair and by now there was a 4 month old child involved.
 My husband wanted our sealing cancelled and a divorce.
 It was pretty serious and severe at that point.
 His questions weren’t helping.
 I excused myself from the meeting and walked home from the church, since my husband had left.